Mission: Developing Youth Leadership in Sustainable Design

 Core Values: Community Contribution, Responsibility and Active Conservation

-‘We imagined a sustainable camp for young people with a unique journey from sea to snow.’
+‘We imagined a sustainable camp for young people.’

 – Dean and Annette Turner, founders

 Short History with pics below:

 1998 Dean and Annette arrive in September in ‘Gus the Bus’ to start The Crossing